makersacademy/takeaway-challenge/README.md

 # TAKEAWAY CHALLENGE

-This is a simple program that allows a user to place an order of food items from a list and sends them a message to confirm their delivery once they place the order.
+This is a simple program that allows a user to place an order of at Nonna's Italian restaurant and sends them a message to confirm their delivery once they place the order.

+Buon Appetito!!

 # Requirments